LanaDelSlay/Shutdown-On-Lan/README.md

 Features:
 * Predictive text and persisting saved IPs using client.
-* Fully working, Java based WebServer!
+* Fully working, Python based WebServer!
 * Local HTTP site used to shutdown machines using a phone! :smile:

 ### Built With